Money In Argentina For Tourists: Blue Dollar & MEP Rate

 The amount of cash to bring to Argentina will depend on how long you will stay and what you plan to do.

-Just a thing to consider: in case you prefer to pay in cash, if you exchange a $100 bill when you pick up the cash you will get around 100,000 peso notes or nearly a hundred bills of 1000 pesos each.
+Just a thing to consider: in case you prefer to pay in cash, if you exchange a $100 bill at the blue dollar rate, when you pick up the cash you will get around 118,000 pesos or more than a hundred bills of 1000 pesos each.
 That’s a large amount of cash to carry around.

 Safety in Buenos Aires, as in any big city around the world, can be an issue.
 Always use common sense, don’t flash money around, and maybe consider wearing a money belt.